hugoalh-studio/send-ifttt-webhook-deno/README.md

 - ```ts
   interface IFTTTWebhookConstructorOptions {
-    /* Define a default value of whether to trigger with an arbitrary payload. */
+    /* Define a default value of whether to send with an arbitrary payload. */
     arbitraryDefault: boolean = false;
     /* Define a default value of the event name. */ eventNameDefault?: string;